odiseoteam/SyliusVendorPlugin/README.md

         _locale: ^[a-z]{2}(?:_[A-Z]{2})?$
 ```

-6. Add the vendor form attribute to the admin.
-So, you need to create "app/Resources/SyliusAdminBundle/views/Product/Tab/_details.html.twig"
+6. Add the vendor select box to the product form edit page.
+So, you need to create "templates/bundles/SyliusAdminBundle/Product/Tab/_details.html.twig"

 ```twig
 {# ... #}